-More than 3,500 new entries have been added to the new, Macquarie Dictionary Eighth Edition.
+More than 3,500 new entries have been added to the new Macquarie Dictionary Eighth Edition.
 The words reflect changes in our usage of Australian English since the Seventh Edition was published in 2017.
-Below is a selection of these new words which reflect changing perspectives of our language.
+Below is a selection of these new words.

-Our inclusion of environmental words reflects the strong public consciousness of environment and sustainability issues in recent years.
-Two new words included in the Eight Edition include climate strike and eco-anxiety
+Our inclusion of environmental words reflects the strong presence in the public consciousness of environmental and sustainability issues in recent years.
+Two new words included in the Eighth Edition include climate strike and eco-anxiety.

 noun a protest against lack of action on climate change, held within school or work hours.